wavemaker/docs/docs/apis-and-services/apis/mocking-bird/mocking-bird.md

 ---

-## Creating a Mock Server for an Imported API

-### Step 1: Import the API
-1. Navigate to **APIs → Import APIs** in WaveMaker Studio.
-2. Import the REST API using a valid Swagger/OpenAPI specification.
-3. Ensure the API import is successful.

----

-### Step 2: Enable API Mocking
+## Mocking Imported APIs in WaveMaker

+To get started with MockingBird, begin by importing your REST API into WaveMaker Studio.
+Navigate to **APIs → Import APIs** and provide a valid Swagger/OpenAPI specification.
+Once the API is successfully imported, you can enable mocking to simulate API responses.

-1. Go to **APIs → API Resources**.
-2. Select the **Imported API** that you want to mock.
+Next, go to **APIs → API Resources** and select the imported API you want to mock.

-3. Navigate to the **Settings** tab.
-4. Click **Create Mock Server** to enable mocking for the first time.
+In the **Settings** tab, you’ll find the option to **Create Mock Server**.
+Clicking this will enable API mocking for the first time, allowing MockingBird to generate realistic responses.
+With the mock server in place, your frontend can interact with the API as if it were live, ensuring development and testing continue without waiting for the backend.
+Disabling it will disable your mock APIs

 Once the mock server is created: